Anushma02/Data-Analysis-Projects/E-Commerce Profitability Analysis/README.md

 BrightCart should add a mandatory dropdown field during the returns process asking customers to select a reason - options such as wrong size, not as described, changed mind, damaged, etc. This is a low-cost, high-value change that would convert the current category-level return rate data into actionable root-cause data, allowing future analysis to target the specific fix each category/channel needs.

 ### 5. Cut Email Marketing Campaigns
 Email marketing has the lowest ROAS value of 5.41x, which barely exceeds BrightCart's minimum ROAS of 4.19x to break even.
-This will save the company roughly $24,500 per year in marketing spend.
-The further $25k in budget cut can be saved by reducing spending on Facebook Ads and Google Ads, as these produce the next lowest ROAS values.
+This will save the company roughly £24,500 per year in marketing spend.
+The further approximate £25k in budget cut can be saved by reducing spending on Facebook Ads and Google Ads, as these produce the next lowest ROAS values.

 ### 6. Time Marketing Spend Increases Around Seasonal ROAS Strength
 Since ROAS dips below the monthly average in January, July, August, September, November & December, BrightCart should treat these as lower-priority spend months and instead shift a larger proportion of the annual marketing budget into the stronger-performing months (2nd half of the year).
 This seasonal reallocation, rather than a flat reduction throughout the year, would help protect overall revenue while still achieving the targeted budget cut.